Key takeaways

 What foods increase testosterone levels?

-Knowing what foods lower testosterone is just one part of eating for hormonal health.
-It might also help to prioritize foods that boost testosterone, such as garlic, ginger, vegetables, and fruits.
-These foods are high in anti-inflammatory and antioxidant nutrients, which can promote healthy testosterone levels.
+It might also help to prioritize foods that could boost testosterone, such as leafy greens and possibly ginger.
+These foods are high in anti-inflammatory and antioxidant nutrients, which may promote healthy testosterone levels.
+However, more research is needed.

 DISCLAIMER